puppetlabs/bolt/README.md

 Pull requests are welcome on GitHub at https://github.com/puppetlabs/bolt.

+## Testing

+Some tests expect a windows or linux vm to be running.
+Execute `vagrant up` to bring these up using the included Vagrantfile.
+Any tests requiring this are tagged with `:vagrant` in rspec.

 ## License

 The gem is available as open source under the terms of the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).